Theme

 Gemma 4 Browser Extension is an independent Chrome extension experiment for running an on-device browser agent with Transformers.js, WebGPU, Gemma 4, page RAG, tab tools, and semantic history search.

 The repository presents the project as a local browser assistant that processes on the user's device, uses a Gemma 4 ONNX model through Transformers.js, and exposes browser-focused tools through a Chrome side panel.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is